Roquinio/kubeclient-roquito/R&D.md

 -> Deploy for dummies + Predefined Template

 -> Error management to permit test to performs correctly & show clear msg

+-> Test if user have kubeconfig before trying using roquito kube client